edpuzino/DDx/QUESTIONS.md

 Final confirmation should be done via imaging.
 Please send the patient to get this done asap.
 Make sure the patient knows to schedule a follow up with you in about a week to go over their imaging results.
 Until that time, have them follow RICE procedures (Rest Ice Compression Elevation)

+*The keyword for for google maps is "medical imaging"

 Tennis Elbow Questions